Tangy red currant cobbler with a sweet and easy-to-make, soft pastry topping. Ready in 30 minutes.

 - When served, hot vanilla ice cream is the best choice.

 - Otherwise, vanilla sauce or freshly whipped cream are amazing choices as well.

 - Or, what I also like to serve with a cobbler, a crisp, or a crumble: some crème Fraiche mixed with a little brown sugar.
 Leave it until the sugar dissolves, and serve.
 Delicious!

 Red Currant Cobbler

 - 300 g red currants 10.5 oz, Note

 - 2-3 tablespoons flaked almonds

-- Clean the red currants and place them on the bottom of the prepared form.
+- Prepare red currants: Wash and dry them.
+Only remove the stems after cleaning them.
+Place them on the bottom of the prepared form.

-- Serve warm with vanilla ice cream or whipped cream or crème fraiche mixed with brown sugar.
+- Serve warm with vanilla ice cream or cooled with whipped cream, vanilla sauce, or crème Fraiche mixed with brown sugar.

 - You can use other berries instead.
 If using frozen berries, defrost them and drain well in a colander.